johnfedoruk/bangular/aio/content/guide/dependency-injection-pattern.md

 **Dependency injection** is an important application design pattern.
 It's used so widely that almost everyone just calls it _DI_.

-Angular has its own dependency injection framework, and you really can't build an Angular application without it.
+Bangular has its own dependency injection framework, and you really can't build an Bangular application without it.

 This page covers what DI is and why it's useful.

-When you've learned the general pattern, you're ready to turn to the [Angular Dependency Injection](guide/dependency-injection) guide to see how it works in an Angular app.
+When you've learned the general pattern, you're ready to turn to the [Bangular Dependency Injection](guide/dependency-injection) guide to see how it works in an Bangular app.

 {@a why-di }